anderkve/FYS3150/book/getting_ready/mac_users.md

 ## Install additional command line tools

 There's a plethora of command line tools that can be useful.
-Here are som examples:
+Here are some examples:

 1. *wget* and *curl* are command line tools that allow you to download from the web using the command line.